 All of the European stakeholders with an interest in this issue, including the Council of the European Union, the European Parliament, the EC and the RSPG have recognised that there are significant societal and economic benefits to be gained from the unique opportunity of making available a digital dividend in the UHF band.
 The issue for Europe is what and how best to harness those additional benefits to be realised at the national and European levels if Member States make available their digital dividends in a coordinated EU manner.
-It is expected that the outcome of the study on the digital dividend commissioned by the EC will address this question.
 If there are additional national and European benefits to a coordinated approach, then the challenge for Europe is to maximise those benefits from a combined social, cultural and economic perspective.